HosseinRashno/64/README.md

 ![Score page round](http://s6.uplod.ir/i/00831/bqrif1c3j8u9.png "Score page round")

 ##Download and Installation
-You can download the apk file from these android markets:
+You can download the apk from here:
+[Download][2]

+Or from these android markets:
 >Links to those markets will be update as soon as they accept the package

 After you install tha apk file, you can find installed game on your watch, It does'nt show up in the mobile device menu